The STREAM Program

 And that’s how you build a Lean Culture.

-We have broken the STREAM Line Design Program into six stages.
+We have organized the STREAM Line Design Program into six stages.
 Participants in the STREAM Program have complete access to the entire methodology, as well as all of the tools, downloads, and worksheets necessary to design their own optimized production line or Value Stream.

 Perform the preliminary planning and data collection steps that provide the foundation for a solid Process Design.